Karen Middleton is a fiber artist whose work embodies the depth and skill of an artisan, as well as the intentionality and care of a craftsperson.

 Lucius oversees all operations of K Middleton Design Studios, including the most important time - feeding time.
 Apparently, he is underpaid and overworked.

-Daisy, The Su-purr-visor’s Apprentice
+Dozer, The Third Apprentice

 Memorial Wall